Something Just Like TRuST : Toxicity Recognition of Span and Target: Dataset Assembly

-The total number of examples with annotation of the toxic span is 5,506 (47.89\% of 11,498, per Table~\ref{tab:human_annot_stat}), where some examples have multiple spans.
-To calculate descriptive statistics on span tokens, we first apply stemming.
-We merge the strings ``ni**a'' and ``ni**er''.
-The mean length of spans is 1.91 words, the median is 1, and the maximum is 11.
-In 33\% of cases with span annotation, the span constituted the entire sentence.
-There are 7065 spans in total, among which 1334 are unique.
-The histogram in Figure \ref{fig:span_histogram} shows the span tokens occurring more than once is highly skewed.
-We show the 25 most common span tokens, with ``ni**er'', ``f**k'', ``stupid'', ``idiot'', and ``b**ch'' at the top.
-Some words are specific to particular groups such as ``black'' or ``kike'' but others such as ``kill'' or ``stupid'' are used more generally.
+The total number of examples with annotations of toxic span is 5,506 (47.89\% of 11,498, per Table~\ref{tab:human_annot_stat}).
+Some examples have multiple spans, so there are a total of 7,065 spans.
+Before computing descriptive statistics on span tokens, we preprocessed the data by applying stemming, and merging the string pairs ``ni**a'' and ``ni**er''; ``retarded'' and ``retard''; ``stupid'' and ``stupidity''.
+Mean length of spans was 1.91 word tokens (median 1, max 11).
+In 33\% of cases, the span constituted the entire sentence.
+Only 1,334 of the 7K spans are unique.
+The histogram in Figure \ref{fig:span_histogram} shows that the distribution of span tokens occurring more than once is highly skewed.
+It lists the 25 most common span tokens, with ``ni**er,'' ``f**k,'' ``stupid,'' ``idiot,'' and ``b**ch'' at the top.
+Some words are specific to particular groups such as ``black'' or ``kike'' but others such as ``kill'' or ``stupid'' apply in general.